infinityengi/professional-workflownotes/README.md

 8. Task breakdown example (lane detection)
 9. Finish, release, and archive
 10. How AI can help at each stage (models + concrete prompts)
-11. Images to add and where
 12. Files and repo layout
-13. Quick publish checklist and Git commands
 14. Contributing and license

 # Quick summary
 This README explains a repeatable workflow from goal definition to delivery, including practical steps, tools, pros and cons, and concrete templates you can copy into issues, PRs, and docs.
-Use this as the main notes page so visitors see it when they open the repo.

 # Visual overview
-Paste this Mermaid block into the README to render a flowchart on GitHub.
-If your viewer does not render Mermaid, export it as `images/workflow-overview.svg` and include the image file.

 ```mermaid
 flowchart TD